 Do not forget your surroundings.
-The setting and the audience of the sport help reaffirm the importance of the game and its atmosphere.
+The setting and the audience of the sport help reaffirm the importance.
+Of the game, the players and the atmosphere.

-This is just one pro tip in sports photography.
+This is only one pro tip in sports photography.
 Preparing yourself to use a high-ISO if there is a lack of light is another.
-This is perfect for extra-time scenarios for when the sun goes down.

 Most importantly, do not ‘chimp’ at the wrong time.
 Chimping is when you look through the images you have taken.

 Yet, at the wrong time, this can distract you while the action is taking place on the field.
 Pick your times carefully.

 You will no doubt encounter high-speed action scenes.
 Sports that incorporate motor vehicles will need different techniques to sports games.

 Sports photography that looks at high-speed situations needs a fast shutter speed.
 This setting allows you to ‘freeze’ the moment.